 Italy to take in migrants after all

-Italy has announced a U-turn on migrants, amid other clashing noises on fiscal and foreign policy.
+Italy has announced a U-turn on migrants, amid wider confusion on fiscal and foreign policy.

-"Italy will will guarantee the landing in their ports of all the people saved by the military ships" of Operation Sophia (an EU naval mission off the coast of Libya), Italian foreign minister Enzo Moavero Milanesi said in Berlin on Monday (22 July).
+"Italy will guarantee the landing in their ports of all the people saved by the military ships" of Operation Sophia (an EU naval mission off the coast of Libya), Italian foreign minister Enzo Moavero Milanesi said in Berlin on Monday (22 July).

 Join EUobserver today